-Over $15 million awarded in NHB funding to support heritage projects in last 10 years
+Over $15m in NHB funding awarded to support heritage projects in last 10 years

 Another project supported by the NHB scheme is a heritage gallery and outdoor wall mural documenting the history of the Arya Samaj Singapore and the Dayanand Anglo-Vedic School (DAV Hindi School).

 The mural, painted by Singapore artist Yip Yew Chong, is one of the largest in Little India, measuring 36m by 8m and spanning two buildings along Syed Alwi Road.
-It was awarded the Major Project Grant in April 2022.
+It was awarded the major project grant in April 2022.

 Arya Samaj is a Hindu reform movement founded by the ascetic Dayanand Saraswati in India in the 1870s.
 The movement has existed in Singapore since 1927, and it runs the DAV Hindi School.